ucsdwcsng/wiros_processing_node/README.md

 Stacks receivers across subcarriers and computes the 936 x 935 null space, then computes the reciprocal of the projection of the steering vectors onto the channel null space.
 Very slow.

 ***spotfi [1]***
 Performs super-resolution (increasing the rank of the measurements matrix) across antennas and subcarriers to better resolve multipath components of a signal from the direct path.
 Additionally, performs MUSIC on the super-resolved measurements.
-However, this is a compute intensive method unsuitable for real-time operations.
+NOTE: This is a compute intensive method unsuitable for real-time operations and does not work for non-linear antenna arrays.

 ## Citations:
 1. Kotaru, Manikanta, et al. "Spotfi: Decimeter level localization using wifi."
 Proceedings of the 2015 ACM Conference on Special Interest Group on Data Communication.
 2015.